-Note: A secondary Lighthouse is read-only and cannot be modified.
+Note:A dependent Lighthouse is read-only and cannot be modified.
 The SETTINGS > SERVICES > Lighthouse VPN page displays the subnet used by this Lighthouse instance, but it cannot be modified directly.

-To configure the subnet between each secondary Lighthouse and its nodes select CONFIGURE > MULTIPLE INSTANCE > Dependent Lighthouse Instances.

-3. The Dependent Instances page displays.
+- To configure the subnet between each dependent Lighthouse and its nodes select CONFIGURE > MULTIPLE INSTANCE > Dependent Lighthouse Instances. - 4.
+The Dependent Instances page displays.
 Click on the name of the dependent Lighthouse to be modified.

-4. The Edit Dependent Lighthouse page displays.
+5. The Edit Dependent Lighthouse page displays.

-Other information that is specific to dependent Lighthouse should be configured before enrolling but can be modified on the primary Lighthouse via ogconfig-
+Other information that is specific to dependent Lighthouse should be configured before enrolling but can be modified on the primary Lighthouse via ogconfig-cli.